DoctorKhan/The-Social-Game-Book/src/00_introduction/001_quick_start_guide.md

 ## Week 4: The Protocol Recognition

-**Goal**: Begin to distinguish between Engine and Family protocols in your daily life.
+**Goal**: Begin to distinguish between Machine and Kin protocols in your daily life.

 **Daily Practice**: